saud-learning-services/canvas-quiz-extensions/README.md

 * The attempt and time extensions will be overwritten when you run this script (does not add extra attempts or time, replaces them)
 * The script assumes that you want to extend the time and/or attempts for each student for each quiz listed
 * We have not tested the behaviour of this script for non-published or past-due quizzes
+* Does **not** work to extend time OR attempts if the quiz uses an availability window, for example if the exam is set from 16:00-18:00, and a student is supposed to have an extra 20 minutes, this will **not work** with no error

 ## Inputs